Explore 20 journal writing topics that can help you start a healthy journaling habit.

 Positive affirmations can help transform your thinking from negative to positive, but they can be hard to think of when you are in the moment.
 Consider writing some in your journal that you can refer to when you are having a difficult day.

-This particular activity will be highly personal because the positive affirmations that make the most sense to you will differ from those that make sense to someone else.
+This activity will be highly personal because the positive affirmations that make the most sense to you will differ from those that make sense to someone else.
 Take time to think through what would be a positive statement in your life, and record it in your journal.

 20. What Is Your Best Character Trait?